getcarina/getcarina.com/_best-practices/container-technologies-networking.md

 Series A venture capital funding, and it makes a compelling argument for considering Weave as a viable option.

-### CoreOS’s “Flannel”
+### CoreOS’ “flannel”

-Flannel is CoreOS’ primary way to manage container networking.
+flannel is CoreOS’ primary way to manage container networking.
 It establishes a private mesh network to enable the containers in a cluster to communicate with each other.
-Because a mesh network connects devices to each other without any centralized organization, configuration management issues such as port mapping, which can be complex in a large network of ephemeral containers, are not relevent with Flannel.
+Because a mesh network connects devices to each other without any centralized organization, configuration management issues such as port mapping, which can be complex in a large network of ephemeral containers, are not relevent with flannel.

-In an overlay network, a virtual network runs in a layer above the physical network.
-Flannel creates an overlay mesh network that provisions a subnet to each server [(4)](#resources).
+In an overlay network, a virtual network runs in a layer above the physical network. flannel creates an overlay mesh network that provisions a subnet to each server [(4)](#resources).
 This is the main operating model that Kubernetes prescribes for all minions and nodes that host containers.
 For more about networking and Kubernetes, read [Container ecosystem: Kubernetes](/container-ecosystem-kubernetes/).
-Though Flannel was originally intended for Kubernetes, it has evolved into a generic overlay.
+Though flannel was originally intended for Kubernetes, it has evolved into a generic overlay.

-Flannel is backed by and based on CoreOS’ etcd to serve as the key-value store for the networking configuration and state management.
+flannel is backed by and based on CoreOS’ etcd to serve as the key-value store for the networking configuration and state management.

-Flannel is still in its early stages and development is very much in flux and somewhat happens in spurts.
+flannel is still in its early stages and development can be sporadic.
 It should be perceived as experimental.
-However, don’t disregard Flannel’s presence in the market, as their roadmap looks very optimistic given that CoreOS plans to be a big player in the container space.
+However, don’t disregard flannel’s presence in the market, as their roadmap looks very optimistic given that CoreOS plans to be a big player in the container space.